simdjson/simdjson/doc/basics.md

   > ondemand::object object = doc.get_object();
   > for(auto field : object) {
   >    // parses and writes out the key, after unescaping it,
   >    // to a string buffer.
+It causes a performance penalty.
   >    std::string_view keyv = field.unescaped_key();
   >    if(keyv == "key") { std::cout << uint64_t(field.value()); }
   >  }